samiahmedsiddiqui/custom-permalinks/readme.txt

 * Bug:
   * Fixed [WPML internal links pointing to the original page](https://wpml.org/errata/custom-permalinks-internal-links-point-to-original-pages/) instead of the translated page's own custom permalink (e.g. links created with the Gutenberg link tool).
   * Fixed custom permalinks getting overwritten with another product's permalink when [bulk editing multiple products/posts](https://wordpress.org/support/topic/bulk-edit-in-all-products/) in a single request.
+  * Fixed the language directory getting duplicated (e.g. `/de/de/your-slug/`) in permalinks generated for [WPML directory-based language negotiation](https://wordpress.org/support/topic/rest-api-json-errors-wpml-directory-duplication-de-de/), and hardened the WPML permalink filter against a non-string return value that could corrupt the REST API's JSON response when saving a post from the Block Editor.

 = 3.1.2 - Sep 24, 2025 =